Edited by George5 Of course, I had to mess with it. Therefore all mistakes my fault.

 As I said the show was a success, the local critics raved, and somewhere along the way, I got mentioned.
 My business picked up and I received a lot more artsy-fartsy invitations.
-I did not follow through on any of the non-performance stuff, but plays, musical performances, and art exhibits I devoured.
-I ran into Cathy at most of these shindigs, and eventually asked her to go out for coffee and conversation.
+I did not follow through on most of the non-performance stuff, but plays, musical performances, and art exhibits I devoured.
+I ran into Cathy at most of these shindigs and eventually asked her to go out for coffee and conversation.

-I picked her up on a Saturday afternoon and we went to a local brew house that had the best French roast Arabica bean coffee I had found.
+I picked her up on a Saturday afternoon and we went to a local brewhouse that had the best French roast Arabica bean coffee I had found.
 Over coffee, Cathy explained her life after she left college.
 As I mentioned earlier, she went home and got married.
 It was a rekindled romance, they had met and dated in High School, and he went on to the police academy and became a sheriff’s deputy.
 He was killed trying to talk down a deranged man while he was trying to shield the man’s kids.
 Cathy said she had to move because of the memories.
 She decided on the Portland area because of how I had raved about it in college.
 She had used the proceeds from the sale of their house and her husband’s life insurance to facilitate the move.

 I explained that I had called that fall when she did not return to campus.
 She asked why, and I told her of my desire to continue dating as I had developed some feelings for her.
-I went on to say that while I was surprised when her mother told me of the wedding, so I moved on.
+I went on to say that I was surprised when her mother told me about the wedding, so I just moved on.
 I also told her that there was no one in my life right now and had not been for years.
 Then came the question; I asked Cathy if she would like to start over with me.

 I was surprised when she said she would like that.
 I explained how I was always getting opportunities to go to various functions and events, and that they always included an invite for a spouse or guest; that I would run a few of them by her and we could go to one of them as a safe restarting point.